-There has been a lot of buzz among digital nomads and online workers about Estonia over the last few years.
-Their innovative e-Residency program of this small Baltic state allows anyone in the world to use its e-government systems and set up a remotely managed company.
+There has been much buzz among digital nomads and online workers about Estonia lately.
+The innovative e-Residency program of this small Baltic state allows anyone in the world to use its e-government systems and set up a remotely managed company.

 Since I’ve been nomadic and have lived in different countries while working online, it made me interested in the program as well.

-I recently went through the whole process of becoming an e-resident, starting an Estonian company, and even travelling to Tallinn to open a bank account (this is an optional step).
+I went through the entire process of becoming an e-resident, starting an Estonian company, and even traveling to Tallinn to open a bank account (this is an optional step).
 I’ve now been using my Estonian company since 2019.
-Based on this, I can share with you some tips and experiences.
+Based on this, I can share with you my experiences and tips.

-I’ll talk about what e-residency is and isn’t (and how useful it is for digital nomads) in another post.
-Here, I’ll just be giving an overview of Xolo Leap (formerly known as LeapIN), one of the most popular Estonian service providers for e-residents.
+Here, I’ll be giving an overview of Xolo Leap (formerly known as LeapIN), one of the most popular Estonian service providers for e-residents.

-This turn-key service is ideal for freelancers, remote workers, independent consultants, educators, etc. and other types of solopreneurs who sell their digital services internationally.
-If you run an online or location-independent business, then using Xolo Leap could be a great option for you.
+This turn-key service is ideal for freelancers, remote workers, independent consultants, educators, and other types of solopreneurs who sell their digital services internationally and want all the advantages of having your own location-independent company.

 Setting up your company

-Xolo has created an easy step-by-step onboarding process, which requires you to fill out some forms and digitally sign a few contracts.
-You sign the agreements using your e-Residency identity card, so you need to be registered as an Estonian e-Resident first.
+Once you’re in, Xolo has an easy step-by-step onboarding process, which requires you to fill out some forms and digitally sign a few contracts.
+You can sign the agreements digitally using your e-Residency identity card, so you need to be registered as an Estonian e-Resident first.
 (Anyone can do this regardless of nationality – instructions for this are here.)

-If you’ve ever experienced a lot of bureaucracy or physical paperwork before, then you’ll probably be delighted by how easy it is with Estonian e-Residency and Xolo Leap.
+If you’ve ever experienced a lot of bureaucracy or physical paperwork before, then you’ll surely be delighted by how easy it is with Estonian e-Residency and Xolo Leap.
 Going through the process felt like a breeze.

 Adding bank accounts